Pathakdarshan12/iTAS/ReadMe.md

-Certainly!
-Here's a detailed README file template for your project on GitHub:

----

 # Intelligent Talent Acquisition System

-This project is a mini-project developed as part of the Master's in Computer Application program at Pimpri Chinchwad College of Engineering, Nigadi, Pune, affiliated with Savitribai Phule University Pune.
-The goal of this project is to create an "Intelligent Talent Acquisition System" using advanced technologies to streamline the recruitment process.
+This project is a mini-project developed as part of the Master's in Computer Application program.
+The Intelligent Talent Acquisition System leverages advanced technologies like deep learning and machine learning to streamline and enhance the recruitment process.
+This system automates tasks such as resume parsing, skill matching, and interview scheduling, making hiring faster, more accurate, and more efficient.

 ## Table of Contents